 Once we prove the asymptotic properties above, we can write the confidence intervals (1-$\epsilon$)100\% for $\lambda,~\mu~e~\xi$, respectively

 where

 Since the waiting times are given by a Mittag-Leffler distribution and \eqref{set} holds, we can simulate values for the validation of the proposed estimators and intervals.
-Taking any $k\geq0$ for starting the process, we generate the values with the following algorithm: \\[.5cm]
+Taking any $k\geq0$ for starting the process, we generate the values with the following algorithm, which is a modification of the one proposed by \cite{gillespie1976}: \\[.5cm]

-\begin{no} We are assuming $X^\alpha_t = k$ to simplify the notation, but for every iteration $X^\alpha_t$ change it value. \end{no}
+\begin{no} We assume $X^\alpha_t = k$ in Algorithm 1 to simplify notation, we point out that $X^\alpha_t$ changes its value for every iteration. \end{no}

-\begin{no} We don't use the case where $k=0$ in the estimation, because the processes have a different waiting time.
-The state $0$ is described by a fractional Poisson process with parameters $\lambda$ and $\alpha$, therefore a different technique to estimate the parameters is needed (see \cite{cahoy2010} for more details).
-However, the scope of the paper is the estimation of the catastrophe rate and for this we need a continuity of the queue growth for have a lot of catastrophes. \end{no}